Navigating Ohio’s Employment Background Screening Laws in 2025: A Guide for Employers

 The Legal Framework: Federal and State Regulations

 Ohio employers must navigate a multi-layered legal framework, starting with the federal Fair Credit Reporting Act (FCRA).
 This cornerstone of background check legislation dictates how employers must obtain, use, and dispose of consumer reports, which include criminal history checks.
-Importantly, the FCRA requires employers to obtain an applicant’s written consent before conducting a background check and to follow a specific “adverse action” process if information in the report may lead to a negative hiring decision.

 At the state level, Ohio has specific rules that primarily impact public sector employers.
 However, proposed legislation and a growing number of local ordinances are extending similar protections to applicants for private-sector jobs.
 A key piece of pending legislation to watch is Ohio Senate Bill 143.
 If enacted, this bill would implement “ban-the-box” provisions for many private employers, restricting when they can inquire about an applicant’s criminal history.